pastitsio/SensorDataProject/README.md

 For debugging purposes, we can run [Data Gen](../kafka_producer/python.main.py) with options:
 - `-1`: all sensors values are 1.
 - `-k`: produces to Kafka. **MANDATORY FOR KAFKA**.
-- `-d`: prints generates messages on stdout.
+- `-d`: prints generated messages on stdout.

 In file [data_gen.py](../kafka_producer/python/data_gen.py) we can modify the array `sensor_threads` to select which sensors produce messages.